Codium-ai/codiumai-vscode-release/README.md

 ![](https://raw.githubusercontent.com/Codium-ai/codiumai-vscode-release/main/media/docs/QuickActions-Tests.png)

-#### Get code suggestions - FOR ALL LANGUAGES - NEW!!
+#### Get code suggestions, enhance your code, get code explanation and docstring - FOR ALL LANGUAGES - NEW!!

-Quickly get inline code suggestions for your code in any language!
-Click on the CodiumAI panel on the left, choose `Get code suggestions for this class / function`, and get inline comments with suggestions to improve your code:
+Quickly get inline code suggestions, code enhancement, docstring, and code explanations for your code in any language!
+Click on the CodiumAI panel on the left, and choose the desired command:

 ![](https://raw.githubusercontent.com/Codium-ai/codiumai-vscode-release/main/media/docs/QuickActions-CodeSuggestions.png)